Interprio/Interprio/README.md

 * Creation
     * User can upload an image
 * Profile
-    * User can showcase thier uploads
+    * User can showcase their uploads

 ### 3. Navigation